yisi23/pagebox/README.md

 Where SIGNATURE is HMAC, signed same way as Rails cookie.
 With each request server side will check something like `if current_page_permissions.include?(:following)` or with more handy DSL.

-This will dramatically improve complex website security, which are used to be pwned by ridiculously simple XSSes on static pages or external libraries' vulnerabilities.
+This will dramatically improve **complex websites** security (like facebook, paypal or google), which are often pwned with ridiculously simple XSSes on static pages or with external libraries' vulnerabilities.

 XSS at /some_path will be basically **useless** if this /some_path has no granted permissions.